 - And meet the following experience/education requirement:

-- 1.5 years of acceptable law enforcement experience
+- 1.5 years or 18 months of acceptable law enforcement or corrections experience

 - Pass the medical examination, drug test, and physical agility test if applicable;